 - Who is using them?

-You should also have access to your assets' complete history.
 Asset-tracking software like RedBeam can help you efficiently track this information, ensuring you get the best ROI on your physical assets.

 Monitor Asset Performance and Condition

-Track asset performance consistently and take action when assets underperform by maintaining, repairing, or replacing them.
-This proactive approach maximizes value and output over the asset's lifespan.
+Monitoring your assets' condition and performance is essential for maintaining optimal efficiency and productivity.
+This empowers teams to take action when assets underperform by maintaining, repairing, or replacing them.
+This proactive approach to preventive maintenance maximizes value and output over the asset's lifespan.

-Train Employees on Maintenance and Safety Procedures
+Train Authorized Personnel on Maintenance and Safety Procedures

 If you’re ready to take control of your physical asset management to get the most value out of your assets, consider using RedBeam today.
 With our easy-to-use platform, you'll always know when assets were purchased, where they’re located, and how much they cost.
 Our leading asset management software can help you automate your asset management process to improve physical asset life cycles.